la2050/archive/_projects/2015/pando-hubs.md

   call these places Pando Hubs.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23521%252Fdisplay%252FEco_Civ.png=c570x385
-'In one to three sentences, please describe your proposal.': >- The intention of this proposal is to transform Los Angeles by identifying and networking its existing hubs of ecological civilization – places where healthy living and education extends to social relations and the biosphere.
-This pilot grant will allow us to take a series of small, bold moves in nurturing relationships among the hubs, and to develop plans for our next step, to create and support new centers of ecological living, work and innovation.
-We call these places Pando Hubs.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles